lhwdev/note/docs/compose/how-it-works.md

 **Snapshot** system handles this.
 While composing, your composer registers an observer to the current snapshot, and reading the state will fire the observer.
-It finally calls `composer.recordReadOf(state)` so your composable function automatically subscribes to that state.
+It finally calls `!#kotlin composer.recordReadOf(state)` so your composable function automatically subscribes to that state.
-This is why you should not use normal mutable objects: they do not subscribe to the current snapshot.
+This is why you should not use normal mutable objects: they do not subscribe to the current snapshot by themselves.

-There are some predefined types: `SnapshotStateList` and `SnapshotStateMap`, in addition to `SnapshotMutableState`.
+There are some predefined types to so this: `SnapshotStateList` and `SnapshotStateMap`, in addition to `SnapshotMutableState`.